-Cody Pehrson, MD, specializes in orthopedic surgery with a focus on complex trauma and hip reconstruction.
-His expertise includes anterior hip replacement, an innovative approach that significantly reduces downtime for patients.
+Dr. Pehrson specializes in orthopedic surgery with a focus on complex trauma and hip reconstruction.
+His expertise includes anterior hip replacement, an innovative approach that can significantly reduce pain and downtime.
 He also does total shoulder replacement.
 Dr. Pehrson is fellowship trained in orthopedic trauma, with specialized expertise in pelvic and acetabular fracture care.
 He’s dedicated to helping patients regain mobility and return to the activities they enjoy.
 A magna-cum-laude graduate of Utah State University, he earned his medical doctorate from the Medical College of Wisconsin and received residency training in orthopedic surgery at UCSF Fresno, where he was voted Resident of the Year for the 2014-2015 academic year.
 Following residency, he completed his Orthopaedic Trauma Fellowship with Sonoran Orthopaedic Trauma Surgeons in Phoenix, AZ, where he provided orthopedic trauma care at the four Level I trauma centers in the Phoenix area and trained extensively in reconstructive and revision surgery of the hip, with an emphasis on utilizing the anterior approach.
 Dr. Pehrson and his wife Jocelyn have four children.
 They enjoy spending time outside, traveling, and trying new things.
 Dr. Pehrson is a member of the American Academy of Orthopaedic Surgeons and the Orthopaedic Trauma Association.

 Surgeons dealing with the musculoskeletal system are called orthopedic surgeons.
 Orthopedic surgeons use both surgical and nonsurgical means in order to treat musculoskeletal trauma, injuries caused by sports , degenerative diseases, infections, tumors, as well as congenital disorders.